Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 31. Starfruit

-It is also known as carambola, bright yellow fruit with an odd form.
-It is indigenous to tropical Southeast Asia, has a sweet and sour flavor, and takes the form of a star when sliced.
-Although starfruit is an excellent source of fiber and vitamin C, it also has a lot of oxalates.
+Starfruit, also known as carambola, is a bright yellow fruit with an odd form.
+It is indigenous to tropical Southeast Asia, has a sweet and sour flavor, and is a star when sliced.
+Although starfruit is an excellent source of fiber and vitamin C, it also contains a lot of oxalates.

 First, you must speak with a doctor if you have kidney issues before eating this fruit because the oxalates could be poisonous.